huma-engineering/huma-docs/data-collection/modules/general/medications.md

 ## How it works

 Patients enter the names of any medications they are taking plus the dosage and frequency.
 Patients can use this module alongside the
-[Medication Tracker](./medication-tracker.md) module if needed view their Medications added, as well as change or delete them as necessary.
-This can be used in conjunction with the
+[Medication Tracker](./medication-tracker.md) module if needed.
+They can view their list of added medications and change or delete them as necessary.

 ![Medications in the Huma App](./assets/medications.png)